Pyoneru/Bowling/README.md

 ## Bowling Library

-Bowling library containts three modules
+Bowling library containts three modules.
+All modules were created to be extended.

 ### Parser
 Convering data from outside source to model class (Bowling.BowlingScore).
 First version contains only one built-in implementation.<br/>